Twitch DownloaderVODs · Clips · Live

 How long do Twitch VODs last?

-Twitch keeps your past broadcasts for a fixed window based on your account type, then deletes them automatically: 7 days for regular channels, 14 days if you have a Prime Gaming or Turbo subscription, and up to 60 days for Twitch Affiliates and Partners.
+Twitch keeps your past broadcasts for a fixed window based on your account type, then deletes them automatically: 7 days for regular channels, 14 days for Twitch Affiliates, and up to 60 days for Partners and for channels with a Prime Gaming or Turbo subscription.
 After that window, the VOD is gone and there is no built-in way to get it back.

 Why does Twitch delete VODs when YouTube keeps everything?